 Danish Hercules C-130J transport aircraft.
 Photo: Danish Defence.

 Denmark has contributed to the UN’s mission in Mali, MINUSMA, since 2014 and has twice provided a C-130J transport aircraft for the mission, most recently in 2017.
-In 2016, Danish Special Operations Forces were part of a Dutch Task Group in the Gao region in northern Mali.
+In 2016, Danish special operation forces were part of a Dutch Task Group in the Gao region in Mali.
 The primary tasks consisted of patrol activities, monitoring tasks and area analysis.
 In 2015-2016 a Danish major general served as force commander for MINUSMA.
 In addition, Denmark has provided substantial financial support to MINUSMA.
-Currently, Denmark contributes with one staff officer to the UN peacekeeping mission in Mali (MINUSMA).
+Currently, Denmark contributes with three staff officers to the UN peacekeeping mission in Mali (MINUSMA).

-In addition, the Danish Government intends to deploy a military contribution to the French-led Operation Barkhane to support the international effort to counter terrorism in the Sahel-region.
+In addition, the Danish Parliament approved to deploy a military contribution to the French-led Operation Barkhane to support the international effort to counter terrorism in the Sahel region.
 The Danish contribution will consist of two transport helicopters and up to app.
 70 troops and is expected to be deployed at the end of 2019 for a twelve month period.
-Ahead of the deployment the Government will present a motion for adoption concerning the deployment to the Danish Parliament.

 MINUSMA was established in 2013, authorized by the UN Security Council (Resolution 2100).
 The purpose of MINUSMA is to support the implementation of a ceasefire between the government of Mali and the armed groups "Platform" and "Coordination" and to protect civilians, among other things.
 The mission has the authority to use all necessary means (including military means) to carry out its mandate.
 The current authorisation is for a maximum of 13,289 soldiers and 1,920 policemen.
 Apart from Denmark, the UN peacekeeping mission in Mali is also supported by The Netherlands, Norway, Sweden, Finland and Germany, among others.